FlawwsX/erp_dispatch/readme.md

 - distance = distance of the alert blip circle zone
 - type - type of alerts (possible types are "gunshot", "personRobbed", 'drugsale', "druguse", "carcrash", "death", "Suspicious", "fight", "gunshot", "gunshotvehicle", "lockpick", "robberyhouse")
 - object - object that needs to be passed (can be a nearby ped, nearby vehicle.
 For eg. if you send lockpick type, you can pass nearby vehicle so that it will tell which vehicle is being lockpicked)
 - IsGunshot - self explanatory
-- inHuntingZone - self explanatory
+- inHuntingZone - self explanatory (mostly will be false unless you have hunting in your server)
-- currentWeapon - Send peds current weapon (just send `GetSelectedPedWeapon(PlayerPedId)`)
+- currentWeapon - Send peds current weapon (just send `GetSelectedPedWeapon(PlayerPedId())`)

+Will be adding examples for other robberies here as I verify its working.